 Your bed could be home to over 10 million dust mites; potent triggers of conditions such as asthma, eczema and other respiratory conditions.
-These unwelcome guests can bring on symptoms such as wheezing, sneezing, coughing and watering eyes, making for a very unpleasant, and often disturbed, night’s sleep.
-As household insecticides have no effect on dust mites, your best course of action is to make your bed inhospitable to them.
+These unwelcome guests can bring on allergy symptoms making for a very unpleasant, and often disturbed, night’s sleep.
+Household insecticides have no effect on dust mites, your best course of action is to make your bed inhospitable to them.
 You can do this by purchasing anti-allergy bedding, or by encasing your existing bedding in specialist anti-allergy encasements.
 You could also consider purchasing an anti-allergy mattress.

 What am I allergic to?

 Although we use the term “dust mite allergy”, the mite itself is not what you are allergic to.
 Instead it is the faeces that the dust mite leaves behind.
 Their faeces contain proteins which can produce negative reactions in people, including sneezing, coughing, itching, wheezing and streaming eyes.
 Dust mites do not bite, cannot spread diseases, and do not live on people.
 They are only harmful to those who develop an allergy to them.
-Dust mites are microscopic in size (0.25–0.3 millimetres), so it is easy to assume your bed is mite-free, as they are unable to be seen.
+Dustmites are microscopic in size so it is easy to assume your bed is mite-free.

 What’s the difference between non-allergenic, hypoallergenic and anti-allergy?

-Non-allergenic means that the item itself shouldn’t cause an allergic reaction, but triggers such as dust mites may still be present.
-The term hypoallergenic means that there is a decreased chance of allergic reaction, and similarly anti-allergy means the item is intended to prevent or minimize an allergic reaction.
+- Non-allergenic means that the item itself shouldn’t cause an allergic reaction, but triggers such as dust mites may still be present.

 Do I need new bedding?